Xiaoming94/RustQuiz_NexerRnD/basics/questions.md

 }
 ```
 * What do you think are the pros and cons of a struct defined this way?
-* There is a way where you can (through pattern matching) deconstruct the struct from Question 4 into it's variables, how?
+* There is a way where you can (through pattern matching) deconstruct the struct from Question 4 into it's fields, how?

 #### Question 6)